 I would love for a day to experience what it’s like to be an extrovert and to get energy from other people rather than feeling like I just got run over and my brain is melting.

-I was at a conference and after talking to the 20th person about the same thing, I was begin to feel my brain slowly get fuzzy.
+I was at a conference and after talking to the 20th person about the same thing, I was beginning to feel my brain slowly get fuzzy.
 It’s a funny thought though.
-Who would I be if I was an extrovert?
+Who would I be if I were an extrovert?
 How would I spend my time differently?

 I imagined calling people often.
 It’s normally a big struggle for me to call people.
 The Extrovert Anne calls All The People.

 I imagined getting invited somewhere and not immediately trying to figure out how to get out of it.
-Instead, I would get SO excited and sit counting down the minutes until the big event arrived.
+Instead, I would get SO excited and count down the minutes until the big event arrived.
 I would invite more friends to come because the more the merrier.

 I imagined Extrovert Anne walking into a bar FULL to the brim of people without hesitation or nerves finding my friends and making new ones along the way.

 I imagined Extrovert Anne hanging out with the same people over an entire weekend only to go to work on Monday morning completely refreshed and ready to go instead of drained.